 The COVID-19 pandemic has swept across the United States and jeopardized the health and well-being of our country as a whole.
 One concern that many people have is whether or not compensation is available for medical malpractice cases.
-At the Dan Doyle Law Group, our Philadelphia medical malpractice attorneys want to discuss two aspects of this – whether there could be medical malpractice cases related to COVID-19 and whether other types of medical malpractice cases could be delayed due to coronavirus.
+At the Dan Doyle Law Group, our Philadelphia medical malpractice lawyers want to discuss two aspects of this – whether there could be medical malpractice cases related to COVID-19 and whether other types of medical malpractice cases could be delayed due to coronavirus.

 First, we want to acknowledge every frontline healthcare worker in this country right now.
 Thank you for your hard work and for keeping us safe from COVID-19.